qbzzt/etherdocs/startingout/readme.md

 ### Write Contract Tests

-It is very important to have automated tests to make sure your contract acts as it is supposed to.
+It is important to have automated tests to make sure your program acts as it is supposed to.
 This is particularly important in a dapp, because once a contract is deployed it is immutable.
 It cannot be fixed, it is going to stay in the blockchain forever.